CONTACT US

 By Greg Avery – Senior Reporter, Denver Business Journal

-A Houston energy company is beginning to hire staff for a lab it opened this month in Denver to refine its technology turning steel mill air emissions and other industrial waste gases into a source of hydrogen fuel.
+A Houston energy company is beginning to hire staff for a lab it opened this month in Denver to refine its technology turning steel mill air emissions and other industrial off-gases into a source of hydrogen fuel.

 Utility Global, a five-year-old business, this month moved into a former pharmaceutical laboratory space in the south metro area and plans to develop key parts of its technology meant to decarbonize heavy industries.